 - d.
 The total claim allowed amount will be the lower of the provider's allowed billed charges or the calculated Medicaid OPPS allowed amount. - e.
 A MS Medicaid OPPS status indicator is assigned to each procedure code determining reimbursement under Medicaid OPPS.
-A complete list of MS Medicaid OPPS status indicators and definitions is located within the OPPS Fee Schedule that is published on the agency's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#. - f.
+A complete list of MS Medicaid OPPS status indicators and definitions is located within the OPPS Fee Schedule that is published on the agency's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private providers of outpatient hospital services. - f.
 Claims with more than one (1) significant procedure, assigned a MS Medicaid OPPS status indicator "T" or "MT", are discounted.
 The line item with the highest allowed amount on the claim for certain significant procedures identified on the MS OPPS fee schedule assigned a MS Medicaid OPPS status indicator "T" or "MT" is priced at one hundred percent (100%) of the allowed amount or published fee.
-All other lines with significant procedures identified on the MS OPPS fee schedule assigned a MS Medicaid OPPS status indicator of "T" or "MT" is priced at fifty percent (50%) of the allowed amount or published fee.
+All other lines with significant procedures identified on the MS OPPS fee schedule assigned a MS Medicaid OPPS procedures identified on the MS OPPS fee schedule assigned a MS Medicaid OPPS status indicator of "T" or "MT" is priced at fifty percent (50%) of the allowed amount or published fee.